 You gave someone drugs.
 You never intended for that person to overdose, but he or she did, and now you face charges in the death.
 How can you be held accountable for someone else’s actions?

 Prosecutors have many tools in their tool belt, perhaps the greatest of which is public sympathy.
 Jurors are members of the public who come into death-related trials with their own misconceptions.
 This can make it seem like fighting homicide charges is an uphill battle.

 When you work with us, it isn’t.
 We understand the psychological aspects of trial, from selecting appropriate jurors to presenting information to them in an engaging, understandable way.
 That means giving you a voice — letting jurors know your story.

 It also means finding the appropriate defenses — such as illegal search and seizure — and using them to protect your freedom.

 Not all defense lawyers are the same.
 When you meet with them to determine who would be the best defense attorney for you, ask them about their trial experience.
-Ask them if they have handled cases similar to yours.
+Ask them if they have handled drug-related homicide cases in Madison similar to yours.
 Ask them if they won those cases.